dbcook/anycubic-sla-printers/README.md

   the layer height in the print profile.
   * Expansion correction XYZ, default [1,1,1]

-* The printer Settings Notes has keywords
+* The printer Settings Notes has keywords like
 ```
 PRINTER_VENDOR_ANYCUBIC
 PRINTER_MODEL_PHOTONMONOxxxx
 ```
-These can be used in filter expressions for the material definition so that the given material is only shown as a choice when a matching printer vendor and model are specific.
+These can be used in filter expressions for the material settings so that the given material is only shown as a choice when a matching printer vendor and model are specified.

-* The Printer Settings Dependencies tab has filter regex field `Compatible printers condition` that establishes with which printers the Printer Settings are compatible.
+* The Print Profile | Dependencies tab has filter regex field `Compatible printers condition` that establishes with which printers the Print Profile is compatible.
 An example value is
 ```
 printer_notes=~/.*PHOTONMONOX .*/
 ```
-This means that the Printer Definition | Notes must have something matching the given regex before the Printer Settings entry will be shown in the list for that printer.
+This means that the Printer Settings | Notes must have something matching the given regex before the Print Profile entry will be shown in the list for that printer.

-* The material definition in the Dependencies tab has filter regex fields `Compatible printers condition` and `Compatible print profiles condition` that are used to establish when the material is available.
+* The `material Settings | Dependencies` tab has filter regex fields `Compatible printers condition` and `Compatible print profiles condition` that are used to establish when the material is available.

-* An example for `Compatible printers condition` is
+* An example for  `Material Settings | Dependencies | Compatible printers condition` is
 ```
 printer_notes=~/.*MONO.*/ and printer_notes=~/.*VENDOR_ANYCUBIC.*/ and printer_notes=~/.*SLA.*/
 ```
 * Note that the above regex refers to Printer Settings | Notes.
-It is not very robust as it may could generate false positive matches.
+This particular example is not very robust as it may could generate false positive matches.

-* Example `Compatible print profiles condition` is
+* Example `Material Settings | Dependencies | Compatible print profiles condition` is
 ```
 layer_height == 0.05
 ```